UBCSailbot/docs/docs/workspace/setup.md

             - Add `export MAC_DOCKER_LOCALHOST="docker.for.mac.host.internal"` and `export DISPLAY=:0` to `~/.zshrc`
             - If VS Code is open, restart it

-    === ":material-linux: Arch Linux"
+    ??? note "Arch Linux"

-        - Run These Two Commands Locally to setup X11 fowarding
+        - Run These Commands Locally to setup X11 fowarding
             - Install xhost using `sudo pacman -S xorg-xhost`
             - `export DISPLAY=0.0`
             - `xhost +local:docker`
         - Dev-Containers only works on the right flavor of Vscode, make sure you are using the official Microsoft distribution
-            - The one from Pacman doesnt work with microsoft plugins
+            - The one from Pacman doesn't work with microsoft plugins
-        - After the image is running on your machine, follow standard procedures ??? bug "Debugging"
+        - After the image is running on your machine, follow standard procedures

+    ??? bug "Linux Debugging"

         To run Ros1, run these commands as the system has trouble resolving the local hostname
             ```
             export ROS_HOSTNAME=localhost
             export ROS_MASTER_URI=http://localhost:11311
             ```

 3. Clone the Sailbot Workspace repository